 Transport infrastructure The public transport system of Moscow-City includes the lines of the Moscow metro and suburban train connection.
 Today, there are 3 metro stations (Mezhdunarodnaya, Vystavochnaya and Delovoy Centre) and Testovskaya suburban train station, together serving daily about 50,000 people.
 City Transport Hub will be launched on the territory of the business district in 2016 according to the plans of the Moscow Government on the transport development.
-This hub will bring together 4 types of transport: Moscow Ring Railroad, metro, radial railway directions and land public transport.
+This hub will bring together 4 types of transport: the Moscow Central Ring, metro, radial railway directions and land public transport.
 The Transport Hub will be connected with the towers by an underground passage.
-Moreover, above-ground pedestrian gallery is planned across Testovskaya St. transferring passengers to the skyscrapers of Moscow- Another transport terminal - Shepelikha Transport Hub - is scheduled for construction in the immediate vicinity of Moscow-City at the intersection of Shmitovsky Lane and Shelepihinskoe Hwy.
+Moreover, above-ground pedestrian gallery is planned across Testovskaya St. transferring passengers to the skyscrapers of Moscow-City.
+Another transport terminal - Shepelikha Transport Hub - is scheduled for construction in the immediate vicinity of Moscow-City at the intersection of Shmitovsky Lane and Shelepihinskoe Hwy.
 It will be integrated with the metro station of the Second Metro Ring (Third Interchange Circuit).
 As a result, visitors of Moscow-City will benefit of to two metro circular lines access.
-Mantulinskaya st.

-Source: Knight Frank Research, 2016

-Parking

-Paid parking area

-The paid parking area near MIBC Moscow-City includes 14 adjacent streets and is bounded by Shmitovsky Lane on the north, by 1905 Goda St. on the east, by Presnenskaya and Krasnopresnenskaya Emb. on the south, by Testovskaya St. on the south-west and by the Third Transport Ring on the west.

-The progressive rate system is applied on the territory of Moscow-City: the first parking hour costs 80 rub./hour increasing to 130 rub./hour later on.
-As a comparison, the rate in the other areas of paid parking between the Garden Ring and the Third Transport Ring is 40 rub./hour.
+Parking The paid parking area near MIBC Moscow-City includes 14 adjacent streets and is bounded by Shmitovsky Lane on the north, by 1905 Goda St. on the east, by Presnenskaya and Krasnopresnenskaya Emb. on the south, by Testovskaya St. on the south-west and by the Third Transport Ring on the west.
+Since December 2016 the highest parking rate - 200 RUR/hour day and night is applied in the territory of Moscow City.
+Parking space in the number of streets with heavy traffic located inside Third Transport Ring also costs 200 rub./hour.
+The rate in the other areas of paid parking between the Garden Ring and the Third Transport Ring depends of time of the day.
+From 8.00 AM to 20.00 PM progressive rate system is used starting from 60 RUR/hour and 100 RUR/hour later on